devChrisMena/DOT-NYC/README.md

  **Twitter** script takes four parameter:

-- Login Account Name: Name of dummy account to use
+- Login Account Name: Name of dummy account to use.
-- Login Account Password: Password for dummy account to use
+- Login Account Password: Password for dummy account to use.
 - Target Account: Account or Hashtag to search.
 - Range Date: Given a number of days, only fetch data within current's date and the current's date minus the given number of days.

  **Instagram** script takes four parameter:

-- Login Account Name: Name of dummy account to use
+- Login Account Name: Name of dummy account to use.
-- Login Account Password: Password for dummy account to use
+- Login Account Password: Password for dummy account to use.
 - Target Account: Account or Hashtag to search.
 - Range Date: Given a number of days, only fetch data within current's date and the current's date minus the given number of days.

 ### 3. Outputs

 - To be written

+### 4. Installation

+In order to properly use the software we must follow a series of steps in order for everything to work as intended.
+Be advice that the program is cross-compatible for all major OS in the market.
+However, this installation process is specifically for Windows devices.

+1. Download and install Python.
+To download [Python](https://www.python.org/downloads/) from the official site.
+Please select the lastest version avaiable.
+    - Be advice that your machine must meet the minimun specification to run Python

+2. Download and Install the [Chrome](https://www.google.com/chrome/downloads/) web browser.
+    - If alredy install, pleaser update to the lastest build.
+To do so follow these steps:
+        - Click the 3 dots on the top right corner.
+        - Go to **Help** Section.
+        - Click **About Google Chrome**.
+        - Select option to update.
+    - Find the version of Chrome.
+To find the version of chrome please follow the steps above.

+3. Download and Install Visucal Studio Code.
+To download [Visual Studio Code](https://code.visualstudio.com/download) click the previous link.

+4. Download the Webdriver from Chrome.
+To download the Webdriver for Chrome:
+    - Find the version of Google Chrome.
+Please follow step 2 to find Chrome version.
+    - Download the version of Chrome [Webdriver](https://chromedriver.chromium.org/downloads) that corresponds to the version of Chrome installed.

+5. Add Webdriver to the **System Variables**.
+    - Search